Muriel Glauert: Career at the Royal Aircraft Establishment

 Barker taught in Liverpool before joining the Royal Aircraft Establishment (RAE) in Farnborough in 1918 as a researcher.
 Her first publication in her early career at Farnborough was on theoretical streamlines for the flow over an aerofoil.
 In 1919 she went to study at Bryn Mawr for a year and then undertook postgraduate studies in aeronautics at Cambridge.
 In August 1922 she published her paper 'On the use of very small pitot-tubes for measuring wind velocity' in the Proceedings of the Royal Society.
 A pitot tube is a slender tube with two holes used to calculate speed through the air or water, used by both ships and aeroplanes.
 Barker was the first researcher to demonstrate that the difference between the pitot tube's reading and the static pressure is proportional to the flow speed rather than to its square.
 In the same year she returned to the RAE, and became engaged to, and later married, the aerodynamicist Hermann Glauert, Principal Scientific Officer at the RAE.

 Later career

 After her husband was killed in an accident in 1934, Barker later became Examiner in Mathematics for the London and Cambridge and Joint Northern Universities.
 In 1940 she published a final academic paper, which looked at the capture of raindrops by a cylinder and an aerofoil moving at uniform speed, a problem of ongoing concern due to ice formation, for example, on aeroplane wings in flight.

 Personal life

-She was married to Hermann Glauert, who died in 1934.
+Barker was married to Hermann Glauert, who died in 1934.
 They had three children: Michael, and twins Audrey and Richard.
 Muriel Glauert died in 1949 and was buried alongside her husband.